 Prior to founding BloombergSen, Jonathan worked for over six years in the investment department of Burgundy Asset Management, first as an investment analyst and later as a Vice President.
 Before joining Burgundy, Jonathan was a Senior Analyst with SG Capital Partners, a private equity and venture capital investment boutique in New York.
 Prior to that, he was an Analyst with the Corporate Finance Division of Salomon Smith Barney in New York, where he worked on mergers and acquisitions, as well as high yield, secondary and initial public offerings.

-Jonathan has an MBA from The Wharton School of Business.
+Jonathan holds an MBA from The Wharton School of Business and earned his Chartered Financial Analyst (CFA) designation.
 He earned his undergraduate degree in Economics from Tufts University and has also studied at Oxford University.
-Jonathan has earned his Chartered Financial Analyst (CFA) designation and is a member of the Young Presidents' Organization (YPO) and Canadian Opera Foundation Board of Directors.416-594-9090

 Prior to founding BloombergSen, Sanjay worked for one year with Cumberland Private Wealth Management, where he focused on research and analysis of US equities.
 He was a private investor from 2002 until 2006.
 From 1996 to 2002, Sanjay worked at Burgundy Asset Management, where he was the lead analyst on the US Small Cap Value Fund and analyzed Canadian and US companies from diverse industries across all market capitalizations.